OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 Check the restart of a model
 ----------------------------

-In order to use a programmed model as part of a sequential data-assimilation algorithm, it needs to have a proper restart functionality.
+To use a programmed model as part of a sequential data-assimilation algorithm, it should have a proper restart functionality.
 This makes it possible to split up a long simulation run into several shorter ones.
-The model will write the internal state to one or more restart files, at the end of each run.
-This will contain the model state :math:`x`, but often some other information as well e.g. the information on the integration step size, computed forcing, etc. The restart information will be read from disk at the start of the next run.
+The model will write the internal state to one or more restart files at the end of each run.
+This will contain the model state :math:`x`, but often some other information as well, e.g. the information on the integration step size, computed forcing, etc. The restart information will be read from disk at the start of the next run.
 There should be no differences in the result between the restarted simulations and the original simulation when the restart is implemented correctly.

-To check whether the restart functionality of your model is working properly, run a simulation in one go and perform the same simulation with a number of restarts.
-It is always best to choose the same interval between the restarts as the assimilation interval you are planning to use in your data-assimilation framework.
+To check whether the restart functionality of your model is working properly, run a simulation in one go (using the algorithm `Simulation`_) and perform the same simulation with several restarts (using the algorithm `Sequential simulation`_).
+It is always best to choose the same interval between the restarts as the assimilation interval you plan to use in your data-assimilation framework.

-Note: When your model is already available in OpenDA, you can use OpenDA to do this experiment (will be explained later), but do not skip this step, because your model configuration might contain features that have not been used before and for which the restart might be faulty!
+Note: In case your model software is already coupled to OpenDA it is still very important to check whether for your particular model setup the restart functionality works.
+Your model may be using features that impact the restart and have not been catered to in the original coupling to OpenDA.

 Unfortunately, the restart functionality of models is often not perfect.
-When that is the case you have to look how bad it is.
+When that is the case you have to look at how bad it is.
 Here is a list of issues we have seen in the past that might cause differences:

--  Loss of precision: It can happen that some precision is lost in reading and writing values from the restart files (e.g. computations are in double precision but restart is in single precision).
-When we expect that the model updates of the data-assimilation algorithm are much larger than this loss of precision, it is only annoying (it makes testing/comparing/debugging more difficult), but no show stopper.
+-  Loss of precision: some precision can be lost in reading and writing values from the restart files (e.g. computations are in double precision but restart is in single precision).
+When we expect that the model updates of the data-assimilation algorithm are much larger than this loss of precision, it is only annoying (it makes testing/comparing/debugging more difficult) but no showstopper.

--  Incomplete restart information: At some point in the history of the model some functionality has been added but the developers forgot to incorporate the relevant new (state) information in the restart file.
+-  Incomplete restart information: at some point in the model history some functionality has been added but the developers forgot to incorporate the relevant new (state) information in the restart file.

--  Imperfect by design: Sometimes the developers never intended to have a perfect restart functionality, which means the results are not exactly same as without the restart.
+-  Imperfect by design: sometimes, the developers never intended to have a perfect restart functionality, which means the results are not exactly the same as without the restart.
 Writing a correct restart functionality is in many cases far from easy.

 Some tips when you notice the restart is imperfect: